-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b [Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
-It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.]
+a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

+b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-The above is applicable to a Council with a common seal.
+The above is applicable to a Council without a common seal.